 Much of the work that is being done in research and in the community would not be possible without the generosity and support of others.
 Especially during times of crisis, philanthropy allows for program sustainability, which I think is so important in the process of effecting meaningful change in a community.
 In situations that might otherwise make it difficult to achieve long-term impact, philanthropy is one of the best ways to encourage innovation and social change in our communities.

-In situations that might otherwise make it difficult to achieve long-term impact, philanthropy is one of the best ways to encourage innovation and social change in our communities.Allison Liu
+In situations that might otherwise make it difficult to achieve long-term impact, philanthropy is one of the best ways to encourage innovation and social change in our communities.Alison Liu

 Click here to learn more about The Patient Navigator Program (PNP).